actboy168/jass2lua/ydwe-engine-english.md

 	japi.EXDisplayChat(jass.Player (0), 0, "Hello!")
 ```

-You can also by way of registered japi native function jass so that you call them in the jass
+You can also register japi functions by the way of native function so that you call them in the jass

 ######example

 	native EXDisplayChat takes player p, type i, string text returns nothing
-	call EXDisplayChat(Player (0), 0, "Hello!")
+	call EXDisplayChat(Player(0), 0, "Hello!")

 ##7. jass.hook
 jass.hook library functions within common.j registered under the hook.
 Note: jass.common library will not be affected.